rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 ## Implement Insertion sort method > [Insertion Sort](./class-codes/insertionSort.c)

 ## C program to sort an array of n integers into ascending order using the easiest method and it should  be written in a module and should be called when required only; also print the number of exchanges and comparison [Sort n Print](./class-codes/sortnprintstep.c)

+## Creation of link lists and give options to choose insertion at the beginning or insertion at the end and print the result [Link List switch](./class-codes/link_list_switch.c)

 _________________________________________________________________________